Financial development, inclusion and literacy

 Residential

-The Savings and Investment Union Academy offers a comprehensive, policy-relevant exploration of the European Union’s evolving efforts to deepen financial integration—building on the Capital Markets Union (CMU) and advancing toward a fully fledged Savings and Investment Union.
+The Savings and Investments Union Academy offers a comprehensive, policy-relevant exploration of the European Union’s evolving efforts to deepen financial integration—building on the Capital Markets Union (CMU) and advancing toward a fully fledged Savings and Investments Union.
 Designed for professionals with expertise in EU financial regulation, market infrastructure, and economic governance, the Academy equips participants with the strategic insights and analytical tools needed to engage in the next phase of Europe’s financial architecture.

 A central focus is placed on regulatory harmonisation and supervisory convergence, addressing the legal, political, and institutional challenges posed by national fragmentation.
 The course delves into the politics and political economy of financial integration, analysing Member State preferences, the role of industry stakeholders, and the evolving mandates of EU institutions such as ESMA and the ECB.
 Through practical activities, participants will engage with current issues including cross-border securitisation and strategies to overcome fragmentation and foster regulatory convergence.